profgaelle/profgaelle-website2020/content/project/heuri/index.md

 ---
 title: Behavioural insights (2001 - )
-summary: This research programme focuses on the cognitive processes, heuristics, and biases which underpin judgements of risk and uncertainty, choices and hypothesis-testing.
+summary: This research programme focuses on the cognitive processes, heuristics, and biases which underpin judgements of risk and uncertainty, choices, decision-making, problem solving and hypothesis testing.
 tags:
 - Behavioural insights
 - Judgement